Divy1211/CubefieldV2/readme.md

   - Movement: Move/Jump (A/D, Space) to avoid running into cubes
   - Shooting: Shoot cubes (Z) to destroy them if you obtain the Laser powerup
   - Speed: Movement speed increases over time
-  - Lives: Colliding with a cube will lose a life and grant temp invincibility for 5s to allow stabilisation
 - Special: Collect Ammo
   - Ammo: destroy blocks by shooting lasers (each ammo collected gives 5 laser shots)
 - Resolving: